CamStreamer/CamStreamerLib/doc/VapixEvents.md

 # VapixEvents

-Module for Axis camera events receiving.
+Module for receiving Axis camera events.

 ## Methods

--   **VapixEvents(options)** - Options parameter contains access to the Axis camera.
+-   **VapixEvents(options)** - The options parameter contains access details for the Axis camera.
-    Values mentioned in example below are default.
+    Values mentioned in the example below are default.

         ```javascript
         VapixEvents({